theatlantic/jump.ios/Docs/Upgrade Guide.md

       `authenticationDidSucceedForUser:forProvider:`
     * `jrAuthenticationDidReachTokenUrl:withPayload:forProvider:` has been replaced with
       `authenticationDidReachTokenUrl:withResponse:andPayload:forProvider:`
+    * `jrAuthenticationDidReachTokenUrl:withResponse:andPayload:forProvider:` has been replaced with
+      `authenticationDidReachTokenUrl:withResponse:andPayload:forProvider:`
     * `jrAuthenticationDidNotComplete` has been replaced with `authenticationDidNotComplete`
     * `jrAuthenticationDidFailWithError:forProvider:` has been replaced with
       `authenticationDidFailWithError:forProvider:`
     * `jrAuthenticationCallToTokenUrl:didFailWithError:forProvider:` has been replaced with
       `authenticationCallToTokenUrl:didFailWithError:forProvider:`

 * **Use of undeclared identifier 'JRDialogShowingError'**

     Import `JREngageError.h`

+* **class method '+jrEngage' not found (return type defaults to 'id')**

+    This method has been removed some of the instance methods that you might be trying to use have been replaced with class methods.

+* **Instance method '-authenticationDidCancel' not found (return type defaults to 'id')**

+    Use the class method `+[JREngage cancelAuthentication]` instead

+* **instance method '-cancelPublishing' not found (return type defaults to 'id')** Use the class method `+[JREngage cancelSharing]` instead

+### v2.2.0 Solutions

 * **Instance method '-setCustomNavigationController:' not found (return type defaults to 'id')**